 Surgical Education Learners Forum (SELF)

-The Surgical Education Learners Forum (SELF) develops and evaluates training modules for health care workers in low-resource settings.
-SELF training enables anyone to independently learn and self-assess specific skills.
+The Surgical Education Learners Forum (SELF) develops and evaluates training modules for clinicians in low-resource settings.
+SELF training modules enable clinicians to independently learn and self-assess specific skills.
 SELF training modules are free-to-use and publicly available.

-SELF is an evolution of the Global Surgical Training Challenge, which funded the development of surgical training modules that allow practitioners to learn, practice, and self-assess specific surgical skills without supervision from a more experienced surgeon.
-The training modules are available for free on Appropedia.
+SELF is an evolution of the Global Surgical Training Challenge, a $5 million global competition that funded the development of surgical training modules.
+These modules empower surgical practitioners to learn, practice, and self-assess specific surgical skills without direct supervision from a more experienced surgeon.
+The training modules are freely available on Appropedia.

 The Intuitive Foundation supports three SELF training programs with the following aims.